 Mathematics for Elementary Teachers, 9 credits

 - Math 130 Mathematics for Teaching: Numbers and Operations, 3.
-(Also meets Quantitative Reasoning Part A.)
+(Also meets General Education Quantitative Reasoning Part A)

 - Math 131 Mathematics for Teaching: Geometry and Measurement, 3

 - Math 132 Problem Solving in Algebra, Probability, and Statistics, 3.
-(Together with Math 131, meets Quantitative Reasoning Part B.)
+(Also meets General Education Quantitative Reasoning Part B)

 Educational Arts or Educational Technology, minimum 3 credits

 Choose from the approved list.
 If appropriate, this course may be applied toward the liberal studies requirements.
 Recommended for third semester of the professional sequence, but may be taken earlier.
-Students admitted to the program in the summer of 2013 may select from the following courses.
-Additional courses may be permissable with advisor's permission.
-This list may change in the future.
+Additional courses may be permitted with advisor's permission.

 - Art 448 Topic; Service Learning in Art, 3–4